 Since some nucs come in cardboard boxes we decided to provide a sturdy wooden Nuc box to replace whatever is given to you.

 First set up the stand and 1-2 hive bodies with bars.
 Then place this Nuc box centered over the top bars of the Warré box.
 Next, attach the covers to the top of the Warré box and the bottom of the Nuc box to cover all gaps and make it bee tight.
-Finally transfer the frames of the Nuc you bought into the new Nuc box and place the metal roof over the whole set up.
+Call these joints and screw the covers in place.
+This also serves to anchor and stabilize the nuc box.
+Practice and imagine transferring the frames with bees, covering the tops of the frames with the cloth, setting the quilt on the cloth and filling it with shavings, and placing the roof on the nuc box.
+Finally actually transfer the frames of the Nuc you bought into the new Nuc box and set the cloth, quilt and roof in place.

 There are other ways to play this out that we can go over in a mini lesson.